reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 The plugin creates OCI images from Spring Boot executable jar using a Buildpack.
 Images are built using the `bootBuildImage task(Gradle)` or `spring-boot:build-image goal(Maven)` and a local Docker installation.

-We can customize the name of the image required for pushing to the Docker registry by specifying the name in the `image tag`:
+We can customize the name of the image required for pushing to the Docker Registry by specifying the name in the `image tag`:
 ```xml
       <plugin>
         <groupId>org.springframework.boot</groupId>